 When the driver is in the mood for a mellow cruise instead of canyon carving, the Focus obliges with a comfortable ride and good pothole impact absorption.

-Power comes from a 2.0-liter direct-injection four-cylinder that produces 160 horsepower and 146 lb-ft of torque.
+The Focus comes standard with a 2.0-liter direct-injection four-cylinder that produces 160 horsepower and 146 lb-ft of torque.
 A well-sorted five-speed manual is standard on most Focus models, while a six-speed dual-clutch automatic is optional.

 The latter behaves differently than a traditional torque-converter automatic, which is both good and bad.
 On the negative side, the dual-clutch can be slightly herky-jerky at lower speeds, and it doesn't always creep forward the way one would expect, which can make parking a little touch and go.
 It does, however, provide smooth, rapid shifts once underway and return excellent fuel economy - 27 mpg in the city and 38 mpg on the highway, to be exact.